liwenmoi/Conditional-Concordance-assisted-Learning/README.md

 Li W, Li R, Yan Q, Feng Z, Ning J (2023).
 "Conditional Concordance-assisted Learning for Combining Biomarkers for Cancer Population Screening".
 Statistics In Medicine.

 (1) main.R: R file contians wrapper functions used to implement the proposed method.
 It shows how to analyze the example dataset "sub.csv" and to validate the performance on "val_sub.csv".
-This is essentially on run of the simulatoins studies in the paper.
+This is essentially one run of the simulatoins studies in the paper.

 (2) HelperFunctions.R: helper functions that are used in main.R.